Trumping and Power Majorization: Introduction

 \section{Introduction}

-Majorization is one of the most basic concepts in matrix theory, first considered over a century ago as a way to address a diverse set of problems from economics, engineering, and physics \cite{MOA11}.
+Majorization is one of the most basic concepts in matrix theory, first considered over a century ago as a way to address a diverse set of problems from economics, engineering, and physics \cite[Chapter 1]{MOA11}.
 More recently, it has become a central mathematical tool in quantum information theory, beginning with work of Nielsen \cite{Nie99} that linked it with quantum operations described by local operations and classical communication \cite{LoPr01}.
-This has enabled the use of extensive results on majorization to gain further insight into comparisons and measures of quantum entanglement.
+This has enabled the use of extensive results on majorization to gain further insight into comparisons and measures of quantum entanglement, one of the most useful properties of quantum information.

 More refined notions of majorization have also been studied in matrix theory, though less so in quantum information theory.
 With regard to \emph{power majorization}, for instance, Clausing \cite{Cla84} initially asked if it is equivalent to majorization.
 A counterexample for dimension $n\geq 42$ was given in \cite{Ben86}, and for $n\geq 4$ in \cite{All88}.
 As stated in \cite{Ben11}, these examples were rather artificial, and it was some years before the first natural counterexamples appeared.